Fitus/Zaloha.sh/DOCUMENTATION.md

               (none)                |   26      27      28      29
   ---------------------------------------------------------------------------

-  Note: Hardlinks (h) cannot occur in &lt;backupDir&gt;, because the type "h" is not returned by FIND but determined by AWKHLINKS that can operate only on &lt;sourceDir&gt;.
+  Note 1: Hardlinks (h) cannot occur in &lt;backupDir&gt;, because the type "h" is not returned by FIND but determined by AWKHLINKS that can operate only on &lt;sourceDir&gt;.

+  Note 2: Please see section Following Symbolic Links on when symbolic links are not reported as symbolic links by FIND.

 The AWKDIFF code is commented on key places to make orientation easier.
 A good case to begin with is case 6 (file in &lt;sourceDir&gt;, file in &lt;backupDir&gt;),